 - Dealer-equity options

 - Dealer securities futures contracts

-Use Form 6781, Part I to report the gains and losses on open Section 1256 contracts.
+Use tax form 6781, Part I to report the gains and losses on open Section 1256 contracts.

 A straddle is when you hold contracts that offset the risk of loss from each other.
 You might realize a loss when you sell part of a straddle position.
-If so, your loss will be limited to the amount of any unrecognized gain in the offsetting position.
+If so, you must reduce your loss by any recognized gain in the offsetting position.
 Any loss you can’t currently deduct is carried over to the next tax year.
-Straddle-loss rules and exceptions are quite complicated.
+Straddle-loss rules and exceptions are complicated.